canonical/sqlair/README.md

 ## Features

-SQLair is a Go package for interacting with SQL databases.

 Things SQLair does:
- - Maps database rows directly into Go structs
+ - Maps database rows directly into Go structs and maps
+ - Cite Go structs and maps in the query parameters
  - Allows you to write queries in SQL
  - Provides a user friendly query API